lagz/Surface-Disconformity-Measurement/README.md

 ## Future Additions
 - While I can live with the mechanical design being quite crude, there is certainly room for importavement within the programming.
 I would like to add some more error checking loops and organize the code better.
 I also think a more elegant algorithm can be implemented.
 Message me if you have any ideas.
+- Definitely need to add a parts list to the README.

 (Note: to keep costs low, off-the-shelf components were used for the majority of the project)